 Is it ‘mary/lee/bone’, ‘marril/bon’, ‘mary/luh/bone’?
-Londoners can’t seem to agree.
+Londoners can’t seem to agree on how to pronounce Marylebone.
 Named after the Church of St Mary’s by the Bourne, this Central London district is home to some of the best shops and eateries in London – even if no one can pronounce its name.

 Derived from the Anglo Saxon words meaning ‘landing place for cattle’, this is one name that has more than a few Londoners mixing their ‘th’ and ‘v’.
 The Mayflower first set sail to Southampton from this London port in July of 1620.